bryanjperez/Horiseon/README.md

 ## First challenge assignment for Rutgers Coding Bootcamp

-In this challenge, I was tasked with refactoring the HTML and CSS code for Horiseon, a marekting agency that wanted an SEO-friendly website that followed accessibility.
+In this challenge, I was tasked with refactoring the HTML and CSS code for Horiseon, a marketing agency that wanted an SEO-friendly website that followed accessibility.

 This task was accomplished with a few changes to the HTML file.